 Excel is an accountant’s best friend.
-The ubiquitous software has been around for over 30 years and most of us can’t imagine a world without it.
+The ubiquitous software has been around for roughly 40 years and most of us can’t imagine a world without it.
 It seems like it can do anything.

 What can go wrong when you rely on Excel?